FM FencingMonitor

 Longitudinal

 A longitudinal Biomech Profile requires at least 5 eligible comparable videos recorded across time.
-It shows how the athlete’s general biomechanical profile evolves.
+It describes changes in the athlete’s general biomechanical profile.

 Versus